-The Institute may require that the complaint be supported by a Statutory Declaration and/or that the complainant deposit with the Institute a reasonable sum not exceeding $1000 to be used as payment for any costs and expenses as may be incurred by the Institute in dealing with the complaint.
+The $1,000 deposit shall be used as payment for any costs and expenses as may be incurred by the Institute in dealing with the complaint.
 Any unused portion of the deposit shall be returned to the complainant.
 Where the complaint is found to be frivolous or vexatious, the sum deposited shall be forfeited.

 Issues that ISCA will not deal with: